 Crime Museum (Museu do Crime):

-The museum hosts exhibitions of artifacts that used to perform crimes and a number of conserved cadavers and body parts.
+The museum hosts exhibitions of artefacts used to perform crimes and several conserved corpses and body parts.

 Address: Av.
 Casper Libero, 535 - Luz, Sao Paulo, Brazil.